 Does a Trustee Have Power To Sell Property?

 Unless restricted by the specific terms of a trust document, a trustee has the power to sell (or encumber) trust property, and without the permission of the trust’s beneficiaries.
-As long as the trust allows it, and the trustee avoids self-dealing and conflicts of interest, the trustee can sell trust property to whomever he or she chooses, as long as it is sold for market value.
+As long as the trust allows it, and the trustee avoids self-dealing and conflicts of interest, the trustee can sell property from the trust to whomever he or she chooses, as long as it is sold for market value.

 Often, trust disputes arise when a trustee sells property for what beneficiaries deem a sub-market price.
 Similar problems also arise if a trustee appears to be working for their own interests, such as selling property to themselves or another trust or company they manage.
 Even if the terms of the trust explicitly allow a sale to the trustee, transparency and avoiding self-dealing and conflicts of interest can go a long way to keeping trust beneficiaries happy.